top of page

 Lower Furniture Creates a Sensation of Having Air to Breathe

-Another way to make a room look bigger with furniture is to keep the furnishings lower to the ground.
-That also helps add more height to a low room be leaving more space above them.
+Another way to make a room feel bigger is to keep the furniture lower to the ground.
+It creates a sense of height in a low room by leaving more open space above each piece.

 4. Emphasise the Lines